Knee Injuries: Causes and Treatments.

 • Wearing proper footwear

-• Warming up before exercise and cooling down afterward
+• Warming up and cooling down during exercise

-• Using proper technique during sports and workouts
+• Using correct technique during sports or workouts

 • Listening to your body and avoiding overuse